 - The prophets who were sent by God, especially those of the Old Testament, have often preach sermons which deals with warnings of punishments to humanity if they don't repent, making this Older Than Feudalism.

 - If the player chooses Renegade options in the Mass Effect trilogy, the protagonist, Shepard, will act like this.
-(Taking Paragon options makes him/her a Good Shepherd, and both courses of action have pros and cons.)
-Either way, s/he ends up saving the galaxy.
+(Taking Paragon options makes them a Good Shepherd, and both courses of action have pros and cons.)
+Either way, Shepard ends up saving the galaxy.

 - Baron Wulfenbach's modus operandum in Girl Genius; since the aristocracy can't be relied on to develop a decent society, he'll civilize Europa with an iron fist.
 The main law of his empire is thus: "Don't make me come over there."
 His son Gil is struck with an epiphany of this, after beating down a thug persistently strong-arming him into returning to his father against Gil's protests.